The Syro-Aramaic Reading of the Koran: Virgins of paradise

 Houris in paradise, riding camels.
 From a 15th-century Persian manuscript.

-The word houris, maidens "with intensely black eyes set against the whiteness of their irises" who will serve the faithful in Paradise; Qur'an 44:54, 52:20, 55:72, 56:22) means, according to Luxenberg, "white grapes" or "raisins".
+In Chapter 15, the theme 'virgins of paradise' is discussed.
+The word houris, meaning "maidens with intensely black eyes set against the whiteness of their irises", who will serve the faithful in Paradise (Quran 44:54, 52:20, 55:72, 56:22) means (according to Luxenberg) "white grapes" or "raisins".
 He says that many Christian descriptions of Paradise describe it as abounding in pure white grapes.
-The possibility that "suicide bombers would be expecting beautiful women and getting grapes" was met with mockery in the Western press.
-The viral news story was also repeated in non-Muslim parts of Asia.
+Thus, "the virgins who are supposedly awaiting good Islamic martyrs as their reward in paradise are in reality "white raisins" of crystal clarity rather than fair maidens...
+In both ancient Aramaic and in at least one respected dictionary of early Arabic, ḥūr means "white raisin".
+According to Luxenberg, the context makes clear that it is food and drink being offered.